pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   Default: `Administrator`.
 * `organization_name` - (Optional) The organization name this virtual machine is being installed for.
 This populates the "organization" field in the general Windows system information.
-Default: `Managed by Terraform`.
+Default: `Managed by Pulumi`.
 * `product_key` - (Optional) The product key for this virtual machine.
 The default is no key.
 * `run_once_command_list` - (Optional) A list of commands to run at first user